lrug/lrug.org/source/meetings/2022/april/index.html.md

 > In this talk, we will be covering how we did it, what were the challenges
 > and what pros and cons over the incumbent tools for Ruby.

-{::coverage year="2022" month="april" talk="using-react-in-a-ruby-project-to-dynamically-generate-p-d-f-documents" /}
+{::coverage year="2022" month="april" talk="using-react-in-a-ruby-project-to-dynamically-generate-pdf-documents" /}

 ### A parse parse pitch: using JSON and custom parsers to create efficient flexible data structures.